Takuya Izawa is a Japanese racing driver who currently competes in the Japanese Super Formula Championship and Japanese Super GT Series.

 Full-time return to Japan in 2015

 In the following years, Izawa raced with Team Kunimitsu in 2016 and 2017, then moving to ARTA's #8 Honda for the 2018 Super GT season.
-He and Tomoki Nojiri won the third round at Suzuka.
+He and Tomoki Nojiri won two races and finished third in the championship points.

 In the Super Formula, Izawa rejoined Docomo Team Dandelion Racing in 2017 and then moved to Nakajima Racing in 2018.

-In 2018, Takuya Izawa (right) is sharing the #8 Honda with Tomoki Nojiri
+In 2018, Takuya Izawa (right) was sharing the #8 Honda with Tomoki Nojiri